-I am an academic employed at The College of New Jersey in Ewing, NJ as an Adjunct Professor.
-I received my PhD from Manchester Metropolitan University in Manchester, UK, where I researched early-to-mid Victorian Gothic literature and medical sciences.
-Beyond research in Victorian studies, my interests are diverse.
+I am a scholar of nineteenth-century Gothic Studies currently employed at The College of New Jersey in Ewing, NJ as an Adjunct Professor.
+I received my PhD from Manchester Metropolitan University in Manchester, UK, where I researched early-to-mid Victorian Gothic literature and contemporaneous medical sciences.

-My first monograph, Nature and Monstrous Women in the Victorian Gothic, 1837-1871, drawn from my dissertation, is currently under contract with Lexington Books for a publication of 2022.
+My first monograph, Monstrous Women in the Victorian Gothic, 1837-1871, drawn from my dissertation, is currently under contract with Lexington Books for a publication of November 2022.

 I was recently appointed as an Advisory Board member for the ETAP series at Rowman & Littlefield publishers.
 I am the proofreader and Editorial Board member for the Studies in Gothic Fiction journal and a peer reviewer for various journals in the UK and the US where I have written extensively on the Gothic, gender, science fiction, environmental studies, and horror.